 For custom-fit dowel holes (10 mm) hammer drill bit HB 44444.
 Alternatively impact drill bits, concrete drill bits, inexpensive stone drill bits or universal drill bits.
 If many wall anchors are mounted, we recommend a “screwdriver for hanger bolts”.

 If necessary, please observe the sequence of steps for planning and executing wood trellises!
 Drilling work according to leaflet.
 The wooden parts to be fastened receive through holes of 10 - 11 mm at the respective fixing points.
 For optimum sealing, the substrate should be reasonably level or prepared (sanded).
-Drilling depth approx. 3.5 cm.
+Drilling depth approx. 3.5 cm with diameter 12mm.
 The outer flat nuts and spring washers are unscrewed, then temporarily only the two flat nuts are screwed onto the shaft and countered hard against each other.
 The brass dowel is then placed flush with the outer wall of the prefabricated garage, please also use its product sheet.
 Once the bolt anchor and the dowel have been pushed in, grasp the outermost flat nut with a high-quality, chrome-vanadium steel (see Corrosion) open-end wrench, and screw in.
 Subsequently, the adjusting nut is braced together with support disk, etc. at medium manual force against the wall, the two outer flat nuts are released again.
 Now the trellis bar can be attached.

 "Made in Germany", shaft from Saxony-Anhalt, hex nuts form Far East